ucsb-ds/pl-dev-team/lab/team02.md

   you can just make a new branch off the previous branch and continue coding.
 * However, we strongly encourage you to work with your team to try to get PRs merged as quickly as possible.
 Don't let them pile up.

-Also, and I can't emphasize this enough: keep each PR small.
+Also, and I can't emphasize this enough: **keep each PR small**.
 We are trying to get you into that habit, because it will pay off in the project phase, and in real world practice.

 When all of your issues are either complete, or at least have open pull requests, turn your attention to helping the team to get finished.